 An interesting article in Forbes magazine gives a good overview of the phenomenon : “Rebadged cars are identical in all respects, except perhaps for some tiny cosmetic distinctions such as the placing of the headlamps or the shape of the trunk.

 They not only come from the same factories but are in many cases made by the same workers on the same production lines.
 Yet their prices can vary significantly depending on which maker’s badge is on the grill.”
 This can be known as prestige pricing strategy.

 The car is actually made by Toyota and a Toyota version (identical except for some interior accoutrements) can be had for less than $17,000.
 On an apples-to-apples comparison, Which? reckons the average price discrepancy is more than $31,000.”

-We highlight this instance – as it brings up many questions; what are people actually buying when they purchase a car i.e. a way from A to B or a status symbol, a luxury consumer item or perhaps thinking about resale value, ongoing service and maintenance.
+- We highlight this instance – as it brings up many questions; what are people actually buying when they purchase a car i.e. a way from A to B or a status symbol, a luxury consumer item or perhaps thinking about resale value, ongoing service and maintenance.

-It clearly highlights that when a move away from commoditisation (and cost plus pricing) is backed up by a strong brand and marketing, as well as a clear value offer – a seemingly identical product can be sold at markedly different prices.
+- It clearly highlights that when a move away from commoditisation (and cost plus pricing) is backed up by a strong brand and marketing, as well as a clear value offer – a seemingly identical product can be sold at markedly different prices.

 See our blog on price increase strategy.